Overview and Welcome Note from the Program Director

-Because we care about the physical and psychological well-being of our residents, we have created a Health and Wellness Program that promotes resiliency and work-life balance.
+We strongly attend to the physical and psychological well-being of our residents, and have a Health and Wellness Program that promotes resiliency and work-life balance.

 Claudia Nader, MD